oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

            Service Unavailable HTTP status code cannot be returned to the client via an HTTP redirect.)

-     Values for the "error" parameter MUST NOT include characters outside the set %x20-21 / %x23-5B / %x5D-7E.
+     Values for the `error` parameter MUST NOT include characters outside the set %x20-21 / %x23-5B / %x5D-7E.